Q&A: Post-war Sri Lanka

 The Liberation Tigers of Tamil Eelam (LTTE) emerged under the leadership of Velupillai Prabhakaran as a ruthless and highly effective fighting force.
 It came to run what was in effect a shadow state in the north and east.

-After various peace initiatives and ceasefires failed, the government launched a final offensive.
+After various peace initiatives and ceasefires failed, the government launched a final offensive in 2009 and defeated the Tigers.

 How many people were killed?